kallemakynen/angular-todo/README.md

 # angular-todo

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This is a basic AngularJS ToDo application.

-## Build & development
+It also stores the items added into a local storage.

-Run `grunt` for building and `grunt serve` for preview.
+This project is generated with yo angular generator (https://github.com/yeoman/generator-angular) version 0.15.1.

-## Testing
+This project uses:

-Running `grunt test` will run the unit tests with karma.
+Grunt for building, previewing and testing the application Karma for unit testing